geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex3_Microsoft_Teams.md

 ### Task 9 – Manage Teams Settings

 Microsoft Teams includes a variety of global settings that control performance within Teams.
-As part of your Microsoft Teams pilot project, you will configure a number of these settings as determined by Adatum’s project team.
+As part of her Microsoft Teams pilot project, Holly Spencer will configure a number of these settings as determined by Adatum’s project team.

 1. On the left-hand navigation pane in the **Teams admin center**, select **Org-wide settings** and then select **Teams settings.**